bailey27/cppcryptfs/INSTALL.md

 The professional edition should be fine if you already have that.
 The "Express" edition will not work due to its lack of support for MFC.

-In order to build OpenSSL, you will need perl.
-The OpenSSL documentation recommends using the free ActiveState ActivePerl.
+In order to build OpenSSL, you will need perl and nasm.

+For Perl, the OpenSSL documentation recommends using the free ActiveState ActivePerl.

 http://www.activestate.com/activeperl/downloads

+nasm (Netwide Assembler) is available from here http://www.nasm.us/

 For git, the git that comes with cygwin works well.  git is not selected in the cygwin install by default.
 You will need to select it.